 Tenerife Speckled / Intermediate Lizard at Montaña de Guaza, Los Cristianos: 19th – 21st May

 When I found out about this I just had to come back.
-During my April trip I thought there was just one population of this shy and endangered reptile on Tenerife, largely confined to precipitous cliff ledges in the island’s north-west corner.
+During my April trip I thought there was just one population of the shy and endangered reptile on Tenerife, largely confined to precipitous cliffs in the island’s north-west corner.
 But a Spanish online resource (see here) I was referred to at the Teno Information Centre confirmed there is a second, smaller cluster just outside of Los Cristianos in the south-west, where I had stayed for the first two nights of that earlier exercise.
-And one group of herpetologists (see here) blogged and published pictures of the species from there in 2024.
+One group of herpetologists (see here) blogged from there in 2024, while iNaturalist and other sources also mention the location.

-The locations in question are the Mirador Los Cristianos and Montaña de Guaza, twin mountains rising above and effectively enclosing the east and south of the town.
+The area in question is the Mirador Los Cristianos and Montaña de Guaza, mountainous uplands rising above and effectively enclosing the east and south of the town.
 The higher Mirador is flanked by large apartment complexes, so I secured a suitable studio there at reasonable cost, that would give me a base for up to four days’ searching.
 This is a popular hiking area (see here), so each day I could set out on foot for as much as I wished, with no need for a hire car, all nicely away from the hustle and bustle of the mass market resort below.
 There was nothing not to like here.

 Montaña de Guaza from below